nakuwa23/educational_opportunities_finder/README.md

     ```

 2.  **Configure API Keys**
-    *   The `config.js` file is excluded from the repository for security.
+    *   The `config.js` file is excluded from the repository for security purposes.
     *   Create a file named `config.js` in the root directory.
     *   Add your keys in the following format:
         ```javascript